codio/knowledge/source/common/develop/projects/update-starter-pack.rst

 .. meta::
-   :description: Update a Starter Pack
+   :description: Update or delete a Starter Pack

 .. _update-starter-pack: